fgm/heisencache/README.md

 transparent proxy in front of the other caches, which it invokes on behalf of the client code invoking cache operations.

-Note that this plugin requires PHP &gt;= 5.3.
+Note that this plugin requires PHP &ge; 7.4.

 ## Installation example